Postgraduate Certificate in Education - Keele University

 The cycle of empathise-and-assess/plan/inspire-&-enable-learning/repeat forms the basis of all teaching best-practice.
 The only significant difference between classroom and one-to-one pedagogical method comprises the latter's extensive profiting from what I call Strategic Rapport, which, inter alia, profoundly deepens the scope of formative assessment, the role of reflective listening and the authenticity of what zeal and commitment results.

-Strong experience from Early Years all the way through young adults, and with every personality, learning need and learning strength, ensures that lesson mood, language, rhythm and pace varies, tutee to tutee, massively and appropriately, although always in a confidence-building manner.
+My strong experience, from Early Years all the way through young adults, and with every personality, learning-need and learning-strength, ensures that lesson-mood, language, rhythm and pace varies massively and appropriately, tutee to tutee, always in a confidence-building manner.
 Whether reaching for examination confidence, mastery and enrichment of subject content and skills, or progress with emotional, behavioural or cognitive needs, all tutees should expect teaching that is entirely personalised and constantly adaptive to their evolving learning.

-As an academic and life-skill mentor, I foster skills for flourishing within educational settings generally: inter-personal, timing and organisational skills; essay-, exam- and revision-skills; self-belief, volition, activation, attention/interference; reading and handwriting; etc;
+As an academic and life-skill mentor, I foster skills for flourishing within educational settings generally: inter-personal skills, timing and organisational skills; essay-, exam- and revision-skills; self-belief, volition, activation, attention/interference; reading and handwriting; etc;

 I am also an established educational therapist for nearly all SEN: especially ADHD, also Anxiety, Autism, Dyslexia, , Dyscalculia, Dyspraxia, communication and reading challenges, etc. As an educational therapist, I assess for special opportunities, not special needs, teaching toward futures that are exciting, not needful.